idleberg/Hopscotch/README.md

 ## Download & Installation

-Use git to download `it clone --recursive https://github.com/idleberg/Hopscotch`.
+Use git to download `git clone --recursive https://github.com/idleberg/Hopscotch`.
 Refer to the individual apps for installation details.

 ## Contributions